 Flue Systems for Cubic Mini

 Cubic Mini Wood Stoves is a small stove manufacturer based in Canada.
 Their small Grizzly stove and even smaller Cub stove are popular choices for very small spaces, or spaces that don't need very much heat.
-Since Cubic Mini only offers double-wall pipe for their stoves and no accessories, third party parts are necessary for a safe installation.

 Note: Tiny Wood Stove is not affiliated with or endorsed by Cubic Mini Wood Stoves.